U.S. Energy Information Administration logo

 Global oil prices and inventories

-Global oil consumption
+Global oil production and consumption

 Global Petroleum and Other Liquids